 This Act comes into operation on such day as is fixed by proclamation 1.

-3. Interpretation
+3. Terms used in this Act

 (1) In this Act, unless the contrary intention appears —

-“accreditation” means accreditation under Part 2;
+accreditation means accreditation under Part 2;

-“approved” means approved in writing by the Director General;
+approved means approved in writing by the Director General;

-“Australian Rail Safety Standard” means such principles and standards prepared, approved and published by Standards Australia in relation to railway safety management as are prescribed for the purposes of this definition;
+Australian Rail Safety Standard means such principles and standards prepared, approved and published by Standards Australia in relation to railway safety management as are prescribed for the purposes of this definition;

-“authorised officer” means a person appointed as an authorised officer under section 45;
+authorised officer means a person appointed as an authorised officer under section 45;

-“Director General” means the chief executive officer of the department of the Public Service principally assisting the Minister in the administration of this Act;
+Director General means the chief executive officer of the department of the Public Service principally assisting the Minister in the administration of this Act;

-“document” includes any record of information accessible only through the use of a computer or other device;
+document includes any record of information accessible only through the use of a computer or other device;

-“investigator” means a person appointed as an investigator under section 41;
+investigator means a person appointed as an investigator under section 41;

-“notifiable occurrence” means an occurrence prescribed as a notifiable occurrence;
+notifiable occurrence means an occurrence prescribed as a notifiable occurrence;

-“operation of a railway” means the operation of rolling stock on a railway;
+operation of a railway means the operation of rolling stock on a railway;

-“operation of rolling stock” includes provision, maintenance or movement of rolling stock;
+operation of rolling stock includes provision, maintenance or movement of rolling stock;

-“operator”, in relation to a railway, means a person who is responsible, whether by reason of ownership, control or management, for the operation of rolling stock on the railway, or for the purposes of the railway;
+operator, in relation to a railway, means a person who is responsible, whether by reason of ownership, control or management, for the operation of rolling stock on the railway, or for the purposes of the railway;

-“owner”, in relation to a railway, means the person who is responsible, whether by reason of ownership, control or management, for —
+owner, in relation to a railway, means the person who is responsible, whether by reason of ownership, control or management, for —

 (a) the construction and maintenance, or the construction or maintenance, of rail infrastructure; or